 - Public Administration Syllabus for UPSC

-Now that you have understood the general information related to the Simon Commission, let’s move a step closer to its impacts and objectives:
+Now that you have understood the general information, let’s move a step closer to its impacts and objectives:

 - Its main objective was to widen the communal feelings in order to break the country’s social fabric.